 The best shoes for heel spurs have excellent heel cushioning that can subdue the pain at the bottom of your heel bone.
-These shoes can also give enough support on the arch tendon of the foot to help distribute your body weight evenly across the entire foot surface (not just the heel and forefoot) to soften the impact during foot landing until your foot pushes off to complete your step.
+These shoes must offer excellent support in the arch tendon of the foot to help ease the pressure off your heel bone and aid in fair distribution of body weight across the entire foot surface.
+This will soften the impact during foot strike until your foot pushes off to complete your step.
 Best examples of these shoes are New Balance 990v5, New Balance 940v4, Brooks Adrenaline GTS 20, Hoka One One Bondi 6, and Hoka One One Clifton 6.

 Will heel spurs go away on their own?

 No. Since heel spurs happen when calcium deposits build-up at the bottom of your heel bone forming a bony protrusion along the plantar fascia, medical treatment is needed to get rid of them.